 For many young professionals, SoFi is the best of both worlds.
 It brings the ease of self-service and online financial management.
 And it provides human assistance whenever you want that too.

 Please note, though, that SoFi Wealth is open to everyone to use — even if you’re not a 22-year-old straight out of Harvard.

 |Automatic Deposits||— Weekly, Biweekly, Monthly and Bimonthly|

 |Access||Website, iOS App, Android App|

 |Customer Service||Phone: M-Th 7A-5P, F 7A-4P PT; Live Chat: M-Th 7A-5P, F 7A-4P PT; Email|

 SoFi is not a bank.
 It is a technology-first finance company.
-Advisors are paid a salary, not a commission.
+Advisors, who are Certified Financial Planners, are paid a salary, not a commission.
 So you won’t run into issues with conflicts of interest or crazy fees.
 Pricing is simple and straightforward.

 The following button will send you to a SoFi signup page: